jkjaer/aauLatexTemplates/README.md

 # aauLatexTemplates
 On this page, I have collected various Latex-related templates which may be useful to you.
-The site contains a work/project diary template, three beamer templates, a report template, a Ph.D.-thesis template, and a poster template which are described in detail below.
+The site contains a work/project diary template, three beamer templates, a report template, a Ph.D.-thesis template, and a poster template which are all described in more detail below.
 These are primarily intended for use by other people studying or working at Aalborg University (AAU), but everyone is encouraged to use the templates.

 ## The Work and Project Diary
  How often have you returned to an old task wondering what you were thinking the last time you worked on it?
 Did I really write this piece of code?
 How did I connect the DUT to the measurement equipment?
 What did I search for in Google when I found that interesting paper?
 What did I name that file?
 Where did I place that piece of paper with the magnificent derivation?
 Unfortunately, I am guilty of asking myself these and many other questions way too often.
 Yes, I tend to forget things.
 Even important things.
 Things which I am sure that the future me will remember, but he often disappoints me.